top of page

 Homework: In between each session students will be expected to work building their pieces.
 Students should post progress images in the Facebook group.

-Day 3: This session will consist of especially designed demos targeted to address the needs of the class.
+Day 3: This session will consist of targeted designed demos targeted to address the needs of the class.
 I focus on additional techniques not covered in the pre recorded videos and help you work through problems that have arisen in your projects.

 We will begin to discuss finishing techniques.
 Demo on stone setting, Bezel and Prong setting.